The UKs Fraud Prevention Service Bamboo

-2020 was the first year that Bamboo published a statement under the Modern Slavery Act 2015 (the “Act”).
-The statement is reviewed annually to ensure it reflects our procedures and processes fully.
+This statement under the Modern Slavery Act 2015 (the "Act") is reviewed annually to ensure it fully reflects our procedures and processes.

-To date we have had no reports of slavery or human trafficking within our organisation or that we have been made aware of such occurring within our supply chain or the third parties we are working with.
-We remain vigilant and are continuously looking at ways we can further improve our controls and protect all lives within our business eco-system.
+To date, we have had no reports of slavery or human trafficking within our organisation nor have we been made aware of such occurring within our supply chain or the third parties we are working with.
+We remain vigilant and are continuously looking at ways we can further improve our controls to help protect all individuals within our business eco-system.

 Our UK Business

 We do not undertake any business outside the UK, but we do contract and conduct business with non-UK suppliers and counterparties, which generally fall into one of the following categories: Technology Infrastructure, Professional Services or Software supply.
-We recognise the complex nature of supply chains for goods and services and are vigilant when it comes to those relationships.
-We are authorised and regulated by the Financial Conduct Authority.
+We recognise the complex nature of supply chains for goods and services and are vigilant when it comes to those relationships and ensure we follow the points below.

 Our Statement